General Trip Information

 We can organize the pick up from any other hotel or guest house in Tirana and from any other city in Albania upon request.

 5 days, 4 nights

 Tirana - Berat

 Berat’s Castle dates from the 4th century, though most of the structure is from the 13th.
 It’s a schlep up the cobbled hill from the main highway, and the castle is a neighbourhood in itself.
 The very pleasure is in ambling through the narrow streets, clambering around the walls, and admiring the outlook from 360 viewpoints.

 Visit of the Castle, Onufri and Etnographic Museum.
-Meat based local lunch at restaurant Castle Park.
+Meat based local lunch at a traditional restaurant.
 Wine tasting and dinner to a local winery.

 Accommodation in Berat.

 Apollonia was an ancient city in Illyria, located on the right bank of the Aous River (the modern-day Vjosë River).
 Its ruins are situated in the Fier region, near the village of Pojani.

 Apollonia was founded in 588 BCE by Greek colonists from Corfu and Corinth, on a site initially occupied by Illyrian tribes.
 Apollonia flourished during the period of Roman rule in the area and was home to a renowned school of philosophy.

 Vlore is a harbour city that holds special meaning for Albanians, as this is where the country declared its independence from the Ottoman Empire at the start of the 20th century.
 So you can take a whistle-stop tour of monuments and museums celebrating the statesman Ismail Qemali’s first government, and in doing so get to know a little more about what it means to be Albanian.
 Relaxing beaches with clear waters are just a handful of kilometres away, and we will follow the coastal road south in a string of charming little hotel punctuated by the vast mountainscapes of the Llogora National Park.